muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 .. code-block:: python

-    from wuyusile import dxdmgchClient, connection
+    from flask import dxdmgchClient, connection
     #   we need to change the connection ^^^^^^^^^^

     client = dxdmgchClient(